Digital Nomad Life in True Blue, Grenada

 What do people appreciate most about the culture in True Blue?

 "Expats in True Blue, appreciate the warm and welcoming nature of the local people.
 They love the laid-back lifestyle and the slower pace of life, which allows them to relax and enjoy their surroundings.
 The rich cultural heritage, which includes music, dance, and festivals, is also highly appreciated.
 Expats enjoy the local cuisine, which is a blend of African, Indian, and European influences, offering a unique and flavorful dining experience.
 They also appreciate the natural beauty of the area, including the pristine beaches, lush rainforests, and stunning waterfalls.
 The safety and security of the island is another aspect that expats value, making it a great place for families.
-Lastly, the strong sense of community and the locals' respect for the environment are also aspects of the local culture that expats in True Blue, Grenada, greatly appreciate," remarked one foreigner who made the move to True Blue.
+Lastly, the strong sense of community and the locals' respect for the environment are also aspects of the local culture that expats in True Blue, Grenada, greatly appreciate," said one person in True Blue.

 What do people find most challenging about the culture in True Blue?